 Echo Buds and Echo Frames

-Amazon has released a new Eero mesh router each of the last two years, so there could be an upgrade this year.
+Prior to their 2021 event, Amazon had released a new Eero mesh router each of the last two years.
+Given the year off, there is an increased chance that we could see an upgrade this year.

 Alexa-compatible appliances and devices